theothernt/AerialViews/README.md

 ## Device support and testing...

-- The plan is the keep support and good performance for older Android TVs, but add options that will only work well on newer, more powerful devices (eg. Nvidia Shield or Google TV)
+- The plan is the keep support and good performance for older Android TVs

-- The app has been tested on a Sony Bravia TV (2015, 1080p, SDR) and Google TV.
-If you're able to test on other devices, especially with 4K and HDR, please let me know!
+- Newer features, which require more powerful devices (eg. Nvidia Shield or Google TV) can be disabled or enabled

+- The app has been tested with...
+  - Sony Bravia (2015, Android TV v6)
+  - Nvidia Shield (2019, Android TV v9)
+  - Chromecast/Google TV (2020, Android TV v10)

 <br/>

 ## Known issues...